MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 > [!IMPORTANT]
 > Microsoft stores up to 12 versions of SlimCoreVdi for compatibility purposes, and in case the user accesses different VDI environments (such as persistent, where new Teams auto-updates itself, and non-persistent, where new Teams auto-updates are disabled).

-If you're optimized, you can see MsTeamsVdi.exe running on your endpoint for Azure Virtual Desktop/W365 or Citrix.
+If you're optimized, you can see MsTeamsVdi.exe running on your endpoint for Azure Virtual Desktop/W365 (as a child process of msrdc.exe) or Citrix (as a child process of wfica32.exe).
+When using Process Explorer, If you select msrdc.exe (or wfica32.exe), select **Show the lower pane** under **View** and switch to the DLL tab, you can also see the Plugin (MsTeamsPluginAvd.dll or MsTeamsPluginCitrix.dll) being loaded.
+This action is a useful troubleshooting step in case you're not getting the new optimization.

 If you enable the bottom pane and switch to the DLL tab, you can also see the Plugin being loaded.
 This action is a useful troubleshooting step in case you're not getting the new optimization.